How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 3. Track Individual Progress

-Create a simple assessment rubric that evaluates throwing accuracy and catching ability along with game understanding and sportsmanship.
+Create a simple assessment rubric that evaluates throwing accuracy and catching ability, along with game understanding and sportsmanship.
 Share this rubric with students so they know what standards they must meet.
 Provide feedback throughout the unit rather than only at the end.

 Celebrate improvement over time rather than comparing students to each other.
 A student who starts with no frisbee experience and develops a reliable backhand deserves as much recognition as a natural athlete.
 This approach maintains motivation across all skill levels.